Everyone needs a little boost to beat the holiday blues. For some during a down economy, it's shoplifting.

 "Many become addicted to shoplifting like a drug," said Terrence Shulman, founder of The Shulman Center for Compulsive Theft, Spending and Hoarding.

-The dentist said he got started six years ago.
+The dentist, who says he no longer shoplifts, said he got started six years ago.
 While returning a pack of the wrong kind of nails to Home Depot, he first got a new pack from the shelf.
 The return clerk scanned and gave him credit for both.
 He let her make the mistake, he said.

 "It was kind of exciting for me, I was kind of getting free money for nothing," said Alfred K. Noticing a crack in the system, he returned week after week to leverage it.
 He started off small, just a few bucks here and there, then graduated to bigger items.
 Eventually, he said, "I just started walking out the store with things."

 He also expanded to other stores.
 One of his arrests was at Best Buy after he placed a serial number sticker from an old Wii on a new one and tried to return it for $249.
 A misdemeanor charge led to his dentist license being put on probation.
 He lost his job.
 All told, he estimates his compulsion cost him over $100,000 in attorney fees and lost income.

 Growing up, he said, his Syrian immigrant parents didn't have much.
 His dad, ex-military, let the kids have one toy a year.
 "One time it was a girl's toy.
 I remember getting a pink car."
 And you had to be thankful for it, he said.

 Now, he said, "My 6-year-old is asking for an iPad for Christmas."